🚀 New Release: Introducing AI Agent for Ecommerce: Sell more. Support faster. Grow smarter.

 • Get a clear understanding of your products, their features, benefits, and USP so that you can match them with what your target audience would be looking for.

-• Analyze the demographics and purchase behavior of your existing customer as this will give some patterns and trends in regard to your prospective customers.
+• Analyze the demographics and purchase behavior of your existing customers, as this will give some patterns and trends in regard to your prospective customers.

 • Do research and find out which demographic groups are likely to be interested in your product or service.